Last updated on 18 April 2026.

 I. Transfer of Nominative Shares in Joint Stock Companies and Potential Restrictions

 There are several types of restrictions on share transfers under Turkish law.
 The primary restrictions arise from explicit provisions in the Turkish Commercial Code (“TCC”).
 For example, such a “legal restriction” applies when the share price for the sold shares is not fully paid.
-Secondly, restrictions also arise from provisions of articles of association of the company.
+Secondly, restrictions also arise from the provisions of the articles of association of the company.
 The articles of association that set out specific rules on transfer may also impose restrictions on nominative shares.

 Legal Restrictions